-- General map generated from Phase two field data indicating the properties, access points, areas of sensitivity, no-go areas. - The types of interventions. - The location of the WfWetlands project. - The position of the interventions identified in the rehabilitation plan, illustrated at an appropriate resolution.
-These interventions could include, but not be limited to, bush encroachment control areas, earth works, soil stabilisation areas, rock and concrete interventions. - Farm portion names and gate access points. - Areas of specific sensitivity where access must be restricted. - Eating, parking, smoking, storage, laydown, chemical mixing, cement mixing areas. - Dated photographs of location area and site.
+- General annotated map generated from Phase two field data indicating the farm portion names and gate access points, areas of sensitivity, no-go areas. - The location of the WfWets project. - The types and position of the interventions identified in the rehabilitation plan, illustrated at an appropriate resolution.
+These interventions could include, but not be limited to, bush encroachment control areas, earth works, soil stabilisation areas, rock and concrete interventions. - Areas of specific sensitivity where access must be restricted. - Eating, parking, smoking, storage, laydown, chemical mixing, cement mixing areas. - Dated photographs of location area and site.